dshorthouse/dina/README.md

 This Ruby 3.1 gem abstracts the Keycloak configuration and JSON:API models for the DINA collection management system.
 It depends on the [json_api_client][5] where more documentation is available on how to create, update, query, and delete objects.

+### Disclaimer

+The DINA API is under rapid development and so too is this gem.
+The intent of the latter is to be as closely aligned with the most recent version of the former.
+As such, this gem makes use of the DINA API reverse proxy in use by its frontend.

 [![Gem Version][8]][9]
 [![Continuous Integration Status][6]][7]